Patient Profile: Patient is a 70-year old retired White Caucasian male; Height: 5ft, 10”; Weight: 230 lbs

-What thoroughly describes the osseous defects viewed radiographically on tooth #29?
+What BEST describes the osseous defects viewed radiographically on tooth #29?

-Based on the clinical and radiographic findings, which of the following implants has or will potentially have a poor prognosis?
+Based on the clinical and radiographic findings, which of the following implants have a poor prognosis?

-How can the dental hygienist BEST assist with the patient’s chief complaint?
+The dental hygienist can BEST assist the patient’s chief complaint by:

 The patient’s orthopedic surgeon has requested pre-medication prior to any dental procedure.
-What is most likely the dosing regimen he/she will prescribe?
+What would be the most appropriate course of action?

 What is the radiolucent area superimposed over the ramus and neck of the mandibular condyle appearing on the panoramic radiograph?

 Your session is about to expire.
 Do you want to continue logged in?